-2019 is in the era of social media, making it easy to put things on the internet and share things amongst your friends and colleagues.
+2020 is in the era of social media, making it easy to put things on the internet and share things amongst your friends and colleagues.
 Here at Tucker Strength and Performance, we have heard a lot of different things from our clients in regards to exercise.
 Some of it is real and some of it is just made up nonsense.
-In this blog, I’m going to be talking about 5 of the most popular myths that we have heard our clients say.
+In this blog, I’m going to be talking about the most popular exercise myths that we have heard our clients say.

 MUSCLE TURNS TO FAT

-Oh wow, what a statement!
+Oh wow, what a statement and another exercise myth BUSTED!
 Let’s get one thing straight, squats are NOT bad for your knees if done correctly.
-A lot of people I see have been told to stop squatting as it hurts their knees, and I get this, you don’t always want to do a movement that is causing pain.
+A lot of people I see have been told to stop squatting as it hurts their knees.
+I get this, you don’t always want to do a movement that is causing pain.
 However, getting up out of a chair or off the toilet, is also a squatting pattern so how come they are not told to stop doing that?
 When people get sore knees with squatting there is usually a muscle imbalance/weakness somewhere, potentially causing a misalignment of structures.
-There are numerous studies out there to show that squatting, or a variation thereof, is actually good for your knees as it strengthens up your legs and hips, which makes your knees more stable, taking the pressure off your knees, and therefore reducing pain.
+There are numerous studies out there to show that squatting, or a variation thereof, is actually good for your knees.
+This exercise strengthens up your legs and hips, which makes your knees more stable, taking the pressure off your knees, and therefore reducing pain.

 This one really gets to me!
 Women who lift weights DO NOT get too bulky unless taken to the absolute extreme and supplements are used.
-Generally though, lifting weights is essential for losing weight and burning those extra kilojoules, so is actually very beneficial for women and is definitely recommended!
-As with their male counterparts, when women lift weights, they will improve their body composition, strength, and movement efficiently (and potentially stop the pain) and in the case of women who participate in sport, they will become faster, stronger and more robust athletes.
+Generally though, lifting weights is essential for losing weight and burning those extra kilojoules.
+As with their male counterparts, when women lift weights, they will improve their body composition, strength, and movement efficiently (and potentially stop the pain).
+In the case of women who participate in sport, they will become faster, stronger and more robust athletes.
 Put simply, the stronger a person is the less likely they are to be in pain and the better at a sport they will perform.
 The reason men become bulkier and have a larger amount of muscle mass than women is that they have a larger amount of the hormone testosterone.

 **All new exercise programs/routines should be created after an initial consultation with an Exercise Physiologist.
 For any more information on any of the myths spoken about today or if you have any other Exercise relates questions, feel free to give us a call in the clinic on 0419 159 903, email us at firstname.lastname@example.org or follow our Facebook page.